-At the Ritchie Law Office, Ltd., all of our Estate Plans start out with a Ritchie Legacy Planning Session, or as we abbreviate it, a "RLPS".
+At the Ritchie Law Office, Ltd., all of our Estate Plans start with a Ritchie Legacy Planning Session, or as we abbreviate it, an "RLPS".

-After you have contacted our office to schedule a RLPS, we send you an Estate Planning Questionnaire.
+After you have contacted our office to schedule your RLPS, we will send you an Estate Planning Questionnaire.
 This questionnaire helps us learn about you, your family, and your assets.
-We require this questionnaire to be turned in four days prior to your RLPS so we can have a productive and working first meeting.
+We require this questionnaire to be turned in two weeks prior to your RLPS so we can have a productive and working first meeting.

 Step 1: Probate Asset Analysis

-During your RLPS, we focus our attention on the Probate Asset Analysis Diagram we prepare for you using the information you provided about your assets in your intake questionnaire.
+During your RLPS, we will focus our attention on the Probate Asset Analysis Diagram we prepare for you using the information you provided about your assets in your Estate Planning Questionnaire.

 For Estate Planning purposes, this diagram organizes your assets into the following categories: